 Cookies are the best snack in the world for most people, and Levain Bakery Cookies knows that.
 They offer a variety of home-baked favorites that transport their customers to their childhood with every bite.

 In a nutshell, the client wanted to make their customers feel comfortable when eating their products.
-Good thing, The Creative Pack's expertise has successfully combined the warmth of home with the client's vision.
+Good thing, that The Creative Pack's expertise has successfully combined the warmth of home with the client's vision.

 The colors are not flashy, but they definitely made the right point.
 Blue, red, and white are the best colors for cardboard packaging designs because these colors register the best when printed.